softdev02/Design-Patterns/Creational Patterns/Factory Method Pattern/README.md

 **Key Features:**

-Decouples Object Creation: The client code depends only on the abstract interface.
+**Decouples Object Creation**: The client code depends only on the abstract interface.

-Flexibility: Subclasses determine which class to instantiate.
+**Flexibility**: Subclasses determine which class to instantiate.

 **🔍 When to Use Factory Method Pattern**

-When the object creation logic becomes complex.
+- When the object creation logic becomes complex.

-When a class needs to delegate the instantiation of subclasses.
+- When a class needs to delegate the instantiation of subclasses.

-When a system needs to support various product types without changing client code.
+- When a system needs to support various product types without changing client code.

 **Simple Factory Method Concept (Pseudocode)**